coreruleset/go-ftw/README.md

   Rule 932290: 5 false positives
 ```

-Results can be shown in json format also, to be processed by other tools.
+Results can be shown in JSON format also, to be processed by other tools.
 ```bash
 ❯ ./go-ftw quantitative -d ../coreruleset -s 10K -o json